 When you’re all shopped out, head to the bohemian quarter of Montmartre, the highest part of Paris.
 Wandering the cobbled streets you’ll see many artists showing off their skills and encouraging you to part with your euro.
 The area has a real buzz about it and it’s easy to see why the likes of Picasso, Van Gogh and Toulouse-Lautrec were once attracted to Montmartre.

 The best views from Montmartre are from the Sacre Coeur Basilica, built in 1873.
 Entry to the church is free or you can part with €5 and climb the 234 steps to the dome for even better views.

-End you day with a visit to the wonderful Moulin Rouge cabaret (82 blvd. du Clichy).
-Two shows are held each evening at 9pm and 11pm with dinner available before the show.
+End you day with a visit to the wonderful Moulin Rouge cabaret at 82 blvd. du Clichy.
+Two shows are held each evening at 9pm and 11pm with dinner available before the show - click here to check prices.
 Each performance is a mix of dancing and other acts (acrobats, etc.) and is almost two hours of non-stop entertainment.
 It’s not a cheap night out but it’s definitely an experience you’ll remember.
 Pre-booking is essential.
 (Closest Metro station: Blanche)

 More things to do in Paris

 If you have more than three full days in Paris there are still plenty of other things to see and do.
 Some of the other more popular sights include the Catacombs, Hotel des Invalides, and the numerous other museums.